-Since 2003, the Missouri Highways and Transportation Commission has used a formula to distribute construction program funds for road and bridge improvements to each of its seven districts.
+Since 2003, the Missouri Highways and Transportation Commission has used a formula to distribute construction program funds for road and bridge improvements to each of its districts (seven since 2011).
 This is the largest area of MoDOT's budget that provides funding for safety improvements, taking care of the system and flexible funds that districts can use to take care of the system or invest in major projects that relieve congestion and spur economic growth.
 In many districts, taking care of the system funds are not sufficient to maintain current system conditions.
-Districts use flexible funds to make up the difference.
+Districts use flexible funds to make up the difference, but often times still fall short.